Luming-L/ProjectNew/Results/Re/RegioneR.md

 awk '{if($4 == $5){print $0}}' GDC-PANCAN.varscan2_snv.tsv | wc -l # 2776104
 awk '{if($4 != $5){print $0}}' GDC-PANCAN.varscan2_snv.tsv | wc -l # 78458
 ```
+RDS format - read into R using the readRDS command.
+This is a highly compressed file format and is the recommended format for end-users.
 # Randomization strategy
 maintains the order and distance of the regions, while changing their position in the chromosome.